Vialt6/GANs/README.md

 If you want to run it and see the result use command: tensorboard --logdir logs

 # About Files
-the file where separeted just to keep things ordered, the architecture is the same.
+the file were separeted just to keep things ordered, the architecture is the same.

 *dcgan-celeba*: DCGAN trained on CelebA dataset